Ms Gomez and her team offer hi-tech, quality, general and specialised podiatric services within a friendly and comfortable environment.

 Our clinical services strive to provide each and every patient with a service that exceeds their expectations.
 Whether you want to treat foot pain, receive tailored advice or have a foot health check.

-Rebeca Gomez is registered with the HCPC.
+Rebeca Gomez is a Fellow of The Royal College of Podiatric Surgeons and is registered with the HCPC.
 She is a graduate in Podiatric Medicine (Durham and Sunderland University).
 Rebeca Gomez has become an expert of the podiatric field having undergone extensive postgraduate education in Scotland (Queen Mary and Glasgow Caledonian Universities) as well as in Barcelona, Spain (Barcelona's Autonoma University and Bages University Foundation).

 Since 2015 Ms Gomez has been a guest lecturer at the University of Brighton.
 Her work in both the National Health Service and The Abbey Clinic, Bisham Abbey National Sports Centre has given her extensive experience to assess and treat musculoskeletal and podopaediatric conditions, Perform surgery and treat complex cases to include the high-risk foot which may present with active foot disease.